 It is a common practice in the industry that customers hold up a portion of progress payments as retention money.
 Such practice applies to our contracts other than DTCs and term contracts with an education institution (being one of our five largest customers during the Track Record Period).
-The retention money normally represents 5-10% of the value of our works done as certified by our customers and is released to us upon expiry of the defects liability and maintenance period usually lasts for 12 months to 24 months after completion of the relevant contracts.
+The retention money normally represents 5-10% of the total contract sum which is released to us upon expiry of the defects liability and maintenance period.
+The defects liability and maintenance period usually lasts for 12 months to 24 months after completion of the relevant contracts.
 The amount of retention money is normally capped at an amount not exceeding 5% of the total contract value.